 Inspired by the time Josh's Dad took his nine year old son up a French mountain in flip-flops, we decided to create something that would put the minds of new parents at ease.

 And so, 17 stories of traumatic (but totally non-fatal) events later, Kids Bounce was born.

 When I was little my mum told me that when she was in hospital after giving birth to me, she had something in her eye.
 The doctor popped her eyeball out on her cheek, washed behind it and popped it back in.
 She never spoke of it again.
-Not even to tell me that this wasn’t the way that medical professionals remove objects from your eye.
+Not even to tell me that this wasn’t how medical professionals remove objects from your eye.
 Fast-forward to when I’m 21.
 I’m in the office and someone has something in their eye.
-I recount the story to them and suggest they pay a visit to A&E. My colleagues fell about laughing and told me it wasn’t possible.
-So in an attempt to prove that the story was indeed true, I called my mother.
+I recount the story and suggest they pay a visit to A&E. My colleagues fell about laughing and told me it wasn’t possible.
+In an attempt to prove that the story was indeed true, I called my mother.
 I referred to the story she had told me many years ago and asked her to confirm it for my idiot colleagues.
 I couldn’t hear her response through the cackling laughter.